Mitch Garver Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Astros pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.

-- The Astros have a 3.96 team ERA that ranks sixth among all MLB pitching staffs.
+- The Astros have a 3.94 team ERA that ranks sixth across all league pitching staffs.

-- In his most recent time out on Wednesday against the Boston Red Sox, the lefty threw six innings, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the righty went six innings against the New York Yankees, allowing six earned runs while surrendering eight hits.

+- In 22 games this season, the 40-year-old has a 3.34 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.